Roku launches own-brand TVs: Roku Select and Plus Series TVs

-(Pocket-lint) - Roku has announced its first TVs that are designed and made by Roku, rather than being made in partnership with another brand.
+Roku has announced its first TVs that are designed and made by Roku, rather than being made in partnership with another brand.

 The family is divided into two segments, with the Roku Select at the more affordable end and the Roku Plus offering more advanced features.